natekrall24/Pokemon-Base-Stats/README.md

-# Predicting a Pokémon’s Strength Using Variables Other Than Base Stats - A Multiple Linear Regression Problem
+# Predicting a Pokémon’s Strength Using Variables Other Than Base Stats - A Multiple Linear Regression Project
 Authors:
 Nate Krall
 Daniel Cohen